How to Move a Hot Tub

 Can I move a hot tub myself?

-Moving a hot tub by yourself isn’t feasible.
-Even drained of water, a tub can weigh 400 or more pounds.
-But if you have at least one helper and the pathway is level, it is possible to move it using the roller method.
+Moving a hot tub by yourself isn’t realistic.
+Even when drained of water, a hot tub can weigh 400 pounds or more.
+But if you have at least one helper and the pathway is level, you can move it using the roller method.

 Can I hire movers to relocate my hot tub?